edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Some Not all CVD The signer of a Credential is called an Issuer.

 A Bearer Credential confers entitlement through simple possession.

-VVP is built from three interrelated activities:

-* Curating evidence
-* Citing evidence
-* Checking evidence

-Each Accountable Party (AP) that wants to associate its reputation with phone calls MUST maintain evidence, and they MUST cite evidence.
-Some maintainence MUST occur before the first time evidence is cited; thereafter, these two activities can overlap one another.
-Citing evidence is what allows

 ## Curation